 It could even be worse when the interest rate of the funding currency becomes higher than the alternative currency, in which case the investor would lose money.

 Another this to consider is the relative stability of the economies of the currencies involved in the carry trade.
-Japan is usually considered a very safe and reliable economy with minimal swings in interest rates, inflation, etc. However, countries like South Africa in the above example are not the best to involve in a carry trade because of relative instability.
-It would be better to opt for a currency with relative stability such as New Zealand or Australia, albeit their low interest rates of 1.75% and 1.50% respectively.
-Remember, investing is not about making quick money but more about preserving capital as we learned from Bill Lipschultz in the best Forex traders of all time post.
+Japan is usually considered a very safe and reliable economy with minimal swings in interest rates, inflation, etc. However, countries like South Africa in the above example are not the best to be involved in a carry trade because of relative instability.
+It would be better to opt for a currency with relative stability such as New Zealand or Australia, albeit with their low interest rates of 1.75% and 1.50% respectively.
+Remember, investing is not about making quick money but more about preserving capital as we learned from Bill Lipschultz in the Best Forex Traders of all Time post.

 The decline of carry trade operations

 The 21st century beginning in 2000 was the boom of the carry trade system when it became available to retail traders instead of just the major investors.
 That plus the introduction of leverage by brokers made the profits very lucrative and attracted even more investors.
 The most popular carry trade was that of New Zealand or Australia against the Japanese Yen as the funding currency.
 However, when the global recession began to hit, interest rates and assets all over the world also fell, which greatly reduced the difference in interest rates.

 As investors saw their carry trades losing value, they quickly offloaded their positions, selling back assets in the alternate country and buying back the funding currency.
 While this was a wise move, it only made matters worse for those who were not quick to pull the trigger.
 You see, by selling one particular currency, you reduce its value, while buying another currency increases its value due to increased demand.